Replicability is Asymptotically Free in Multi-armed Bandits: Proofs on the Lower Bound

 \section{Proofs on the Lower Bound}

 In the following, we derive Theorem \ref{thm_lower_twoarmed}.
 The proof is inspired by Theorem~7.2 of~\citet{impagliazzo2022} but is significantly more challenging due to the adaptiveness of sampling.
-In particular, Lemma \ref{lem_ll} utilizes the change-of-measure argument and works even if the number of draws $N_2(T)$ on arm $2$ is a random variable.
+In particular, Lemma \ref{lem_ll} utilizes the change-of-measure argument and works even if the number of draws $N_2(T)$ on arm $2$ is a random variable. \begin{proof}[Proof of Theorem \ref{thm_lower_twoarmed}] The goal of the proof here is to derive the inequality: